dmuchai/Rent-Management-System/REALTIME_EXAMPLE.md

 This document shows exactly how to update your existing dashboard component to use Realtime updates.

+**Hook Implementation:** The `useRealtimeSubscription` hook is located at `client/src/hooks/useRealtimeSubscription.ts` and accepts a table name (string) and query key (array) as parameters, with an optional third parameter for configuration options like `{ enabled: boolean }`.

 ## 📝 Before (Current Code)

 ```tsx